awsdocs/aws-codebuild-user-guide/doc_source/use-proxy-server.md

   acl localnet src fe80::/10
   ```

    Add the following in place of the default ACL rules you removed\.
 The first line allows requests from your Amazon VPC\.
 The next two lines grant your proxy server access to destination URLs that might be used by AWS CodeBuild\.
 Modify the regular expression in the last line to specify Amazon S3 buckets in a specifc region\.
-For example, use the command `acl allowed_sites dstdom_regex .*s3\.us-west-1\.amazonaws\.com` to grant access to Amazon S3 buckets in the `us-west-1` region\.
+For example, use the command `acl download_src dstdom_regex .*s3\.us-west-1\.amazonaws\.com` to grant access to Amazon S3 buckets in the `us-west-1` region\.

   ```
-  acl localnet src 10.1.0.0/16 #Only allow requests from within the VPC acl allowed_sites dstdomain .github.com acl allowed_sites dstdomain .bitbucket.com acl allowed_sites dstdom_regex .*\.amazonaws\.com
+  acl localnet src 10.1.0.0/16 #Only allow requests from within the VPC acl allowed_sites dstdomain .github.com acl allowed_sites dstdomain .bitbucket.com acl download_src dstdom_regex .*\.amazonaws\.com
   ```
 +  Replace `http_access allow localnet` with the following:

   ```
   http_access allow localnet allowed_sites
+  http_access allow localnet download_src
   ```
 +  Insert the following in the `squid.conf` file before the `http_access deny all` statement: